-Lumon has been built upon the solid foundation of Foreign Currency Direct and its principle to always put the customer first.
-They offer a foreign exchange service which is naturally bespoke to each client they work with, as each client has its own set of FX requirements and approach to risk mitigation.
+Lumon is built upon the solid foundation of Foreign Currency Direct and its principle to always put the customer first.
+They offer a foreign exchange service which is naturally bespoke to each client they onboard, with the view that each client has its own set of unique FX requirements and approach to risk mitigation.

 The concern for now is how well four different FX firms will integrate under the Lumon brand.
 The most recent acquisition, Earthport FX, is particularly likely to have different processes and structures in place having been part of the colossal Visa group.
-The move helps to establish Lumon as one of the bigger FX groups to be run out of the UK but it’s still very early days under the new structure, with the Lumon brand only being announced as recently as August 2021.
+The move helps to establish Lumon as one of the larger FX groups to be run out of the UK but it’s still relatively early days under the new structure.

 Lumon Pay Customer Reviews

-Some of the older reviews that can be found online are on the website ReviewCentre, where the most recent of which was left in 2017, were left on the review platform ReviewCentre.
-Given the age of these reviews and the fact they relate to Foreign Currency Direct only (before the large-scale acquisitions and rebrand to Lumonpay) we feel these are outdated and no longer relevant.
-In any case the firm scored a 4.2 / 5 score from 47 reviews.
+Some of the older reviews that can be found online are on the website ReviewCentre, where the most recent review was left in 2017.
+However, given the age of these reviews and the fact they relate to Foreign Currency Direct only (before the large-scale acquisitions and rebrand to Lumonpay) we feel these are outdated and no longer relevant.
+For reference, the firm received a 4.2 / 5 score from 47 reviews.

-In recent years, Foreign Currency Direct/Lumon has been working with the review platform Feefo.
-Since working with Feefo, the vast majority of the almost 6,000 reviews on the review platform have been highly positive, with an average score of 4.8/5.
-Lumon holds a Platinum Trusted Service Provider Award from Feefo for 2021 for its outstanding customer reviews over the last 12 months.
+In recent years, the primary review platform of Lumon has been Feefo, a well established, and trusted, review site.
+Through Feefo, the firm has amassed over 7,700 reviews and feedback has been highly positive, netting Lumon an average score of 4.8 / 5.
+Lumon holds a Platinum Trusted Service Provider Award from Feefo for 2023 for its outstanding customer reviews over the last 12 months.
 The firm earned the same award in 2022 and 2021.

-In addition to these, we’ve discovered a few sporadic reviews over forums and discussion boards, some were good and some were bad.
+In addition to these verified reviews, we’ve discovered a few sporadic reviews over forums and discussion boards, some were good and some were bad.

 Lumon Pay Exchange Rates and Fees

 Fees: Fees are not immediately evident on the Lumonpay website, though they can be found in Lumon’s terms & conditions.
-The Lumn fee schedule is as follows:
+The Lumon fee schedule is as follows:

-Exchange rates: As with the rest of the bunch, all quotes are individual, and you should receive a better rate when you send larger sums.
-Given the lack of transparency in this area, it’s really difficult to say whether the rates they are offering are better or worse than the ones you’ll get somewhere else.
-They have reported to us that they have multiple liquidity providers, similar to some of the larger companies, so we believe they can match these.
-Many client reviews claim they do offer superb rates.
+Exchange rates: As is the case with the majority of currency brokers, all quotes are individual, and you should receive a better rate when you send larger sums.
+Given the lack of transparency in this area, it’s really difficult to say whether the rates Lumon offers are better or worse than the ones you’ll get elsewhere.
+The provider has reported to us at Money Transfer Comparison that they have multiple liquidity providers, which is similar to the larger FX brokerages, so we assume they can match these providers should they wish.

 Limits: No advertised limits.

-When it comes to larger transfers, we cannot say for sure, but based on client reviews their rates are competitive and definitely bank-beating.
+When it comes to FX rates, we cannot say for sure, but based on the majority of client reviews their rates are competitive on large transfers and definitely bank-beating.
 There are some concerning reviews where users are reporting very poor rates, but these are few and far between.
 The fact there are no minimum or maximum payment limits is definitely a plus too.

 Global Reach & Services